-Blogging is widely accepted to be a virtual necessity for businesses and brands today, and even small local companies, start-ups and sole traders are advised to consider setting up a blog as part of their wider marketing collateral.
+Blogging is widely accepted to be a virtual necessity for businesses and brands today, and even small local companies, start-ups and sole traders are advised to consider setting up a blog as part of their content marketing strategy.

 However, even if you are already convinced of the benefits of blogging for business and are keen to get started with your own branded blog, it is important to consider how and why you intend to maintain your blog for the long term, to keep it fresh, active and working in your favour.